withfig/fig/CONTRIBUTING.md

 # Contributing to Fig

-Thanks for taking the time to build out the future of the terminal with us! 🥳
+Thanks for taking the time to build the future of the terminal with us! 🥳

 We want to make contributing to Fig as easy and transparent as possible, whether it's: